-Feature Summary Feature Description 2D NoC-FPGA Interface Modes The 2D NoC-to-FPGA access point (NAP) supports the following modes: AXI 256b slave mode AXI 256b master mode Ethernet and NAP-to-NAP data streaming mode 2D NoC Address Decoding The 2D NoC has a global address map and handles all address decoding on transactions, making it easy for the user to send transactions from one endpoint to another.
+Feature Summary Feature Description 2D NoC Interface Modes The 2D NoC-to-FPGA access point (NAP) supports the following modes: AXI 256b responder mode AXI 256b initiator mode Ethernet and NAP-to-NAP data streaming mode 2D NoC Address Decoding The 2D NoC has a global address map and handles all address decoding on transactions, making it easy to send transactions from one endpoint to another.
 2D NoC Memory Address translation and Firewall The 2D NoC implements an address translation table for each NAP.
-This allows the FPGA design to control how the global memory space is arranged for each NAP, and allows access to specific memory regions to be blocked for security, also on a per-NAP basis.
-2D NoC Forwarding Latency 1 to 2 ns of latency from one NAP to the next on the same row or column respectively.
+This table allows the FPGA design to control how the global memory space is arranged for each NAP, and allows access to specific memory regions to be blocked for security, also on a per-NAP basis.
+2D NoC Forwarding Latency 1 to 3.5 ns of latency from one NAP to the next on the same row or column respectively.
 2D NoC Flow Control The 2D NoC manages flow control internally, such that data is never dropped.
-Users have the option to configure their own priority weights per NAP to control the round-robin flow control which affects congestion and latency.
-2D NoC Security The 2D NoC implements address translation tables to support security.
+Priority NAP weights may be configured to regulate the round-robin flow control which affects congestion and latency.

-The 2D NoC extends both vertically and horizontally until reaching the edge of the device.
-The diagram below shows the connections between the peripheral portion of the 2D NoC, the high-bandwidth interfaces, and the columns and rows of the 2D NoC.
+The 2D NoC extends both vertically and horizontally until reaching the edges of the device.
+The diagram below shows the Speedster7t AC7t1500 connections between the peripheral portion of the 2D NoC, the high-bandwidth interfaces, and the columns and rows of the 2D NoC.
 As shown, the Ethernet has dedicated connections of up to 400G to specific columns of the 2D NoC.
 The PCIe ×16 and ×8 connect to the periphery of the 2D NoC at 512 Gbps and 256 Gbps respectively.
 For GDDR6, the 2D NoC can achieve bandwidth of up to 2 Tbps over the full group of GDDR6 interfaces on each side of the device.
-The columns and rows of the 2D NoC can move traffic to/from the user logic in the fabric at up to 512 Gbps in each direction.
+The columns and rows of the 2D NoC can move traffic to /from the user logic in the fabric at up to 512 Gbps in each direction.

-Figure 8: Speedcore7t NoC Showing Master and Slave Endpoints
+Figure 9: Speedcore7t AC7t1500 NoC Showing Initiator and Responder Endpoints